Programme Code | A1P015 | C2P037 |

 Teaching Requirements for Field Experience

-The medium of instruction in the vast majority of Hong Kong schools is Cantonese and/or English.
+The medium of instruction in the vast majority of Hong Kong schools is Cantonese and/or English depending on the policy of the schools.
 Participants are required to possess a proficient level of language skills (oral, listening and written) to enable them to perform the duties during Field Experience.

 For Full-time PGDE(S) Participants